docsifyjs/docsify/docs/de-de/ssr.md

 }
 ```

+3. Remove `index.html`

 !> The `basePath` just like webpack `publicPath`.
 You should config it if your docs is in the subdirectory.

-We can preview in the local to see if it works.
+4. We can preview in the local to see if it works.

 ```bash
 npm start